JeffVenancius/iLikeRed-theme/README.md

 ## iLikeRed - A minimalist theme based on Chicago95

-In progress - which you should read as:
-I'll mess with the theme as to fit my needs and update in github.
+In progress - I'm messing with it to fit my design needs.

 ![](README_20230608164427425.png)